Killer Chocolate Chip Cookies

 How to Make the Best Chocolate Chip Cookies

 I have tried numerous chocolate chip cookie recipes, but the simplest always get the best reviews from my family.
 Jacques Torres’ Secret Chocolate Chip Cookies may be my hubby’s absolute favorite, but their huge size carries some weight.
 Here are some tips for making the best chocolate chip cookies:

 - Have your butter and eggs at room temperature so they incorporate into the batter well.

 - PRO-Tip: Mix by hand or with a mixer on low speed, as beating on a higher speed will add air into the dough and change the consistency of your cookies.
 We like chewy, not cakey cookies.
-I prefer to use a sturdy wooden spoon to mix cookie dough.
+I prefer to use a sturdy wooden spoon (affiliate links) to mix cookie dough.